There is No HR for HR - Who does HR go to when having issues?

 Dear All,

-HR team deals with the feelings and emotions of all Employees to get desired results.
-They have to make a balance between employees' and management's requirements.
-They have worked with integrity, the values of the organisation and the needs of the Business.
+The HR team deals with the feelings and emotions of all employees to achieve desired results.
+They have to strike a balance between employees' and management's requirements, working with integrity, the values of the organization, and the needs of the business.

 Kind regards,